nadegeguiglielmoni/GraphUnzip/README.md

 ```

-The default values of -A and -R should be acceptable for a first run, but you might consider tweaking them:
+The default values are quite robust and should directly yield good unzipped assembly.
+However, you might consider tweaking -A or -R if you are not happy with the result (keep in mind that A > R):

-The accepted threshold is the threshold above which a link is considered real (compared with a competing link).
+The accepted threshold -A is the threshold above which a link is considered real (compared with a competing link).
 If you notice too many contig duplications, increase this threshold.

-The rejected threshold is the threshold below which a link is considered non-existent (compared with a competing link).
+The rejected threshold -R is the threshold below which a link is considered non-existent (compared with a competing link).
 If the outputted assembly graph is too fragmented, lower this threshold.

 ## Citation